complexsystemslab/project_ideas/project_ideas.md

 Apply a Bayesian neural network to high dimensional biological data/sequencing data.

 https://rdrr.io/cran/BNN/

+This project will also look at spatial transcriptomics data.

 This would be a collaboration with Dr. Tom Chittenden.